jasoncecc/Baby-Sleep-Tracker/README.md

 ```
 ## Upcoming

-Upcoming features include the ability for login, ability to stop, start and edit other user's nap entries.
+- Upcoming features include the ability for login, ability to stop, start and edit other user's nap entries.
+- Correct time zone issue
+- User login ability
+- Add reporting and logging for backend servers via Promethesus and Grafana stack

 ## Contributing